Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Related Work

 \section{Related Work}

-\textbf{Simplicity bias and deep learning.} Given the incredible capacity of neural networks to express arbitrarily complex functions \citep{cybenko1989approximation, hornik1989multilayer}, their practical ability to generalize well instead of overfitting has remained a mystery.
-One approach to explaining deep learning's unexpected generalization performance has been to study the inductive biases of random neural networks.
-Several prior works have shown theoretically \citep{de-palma19-simple} and empirically \citep{valle-perez2018deep} that random untrained feedforward networks are biased towards `simple' functions.
-An effective tool to bound the generalization error of deep learning algorithms has been PAC-Bayesian bounds which depend on the KL-divergence between the distribution over functions generated by a learning algorithm and a prior probability distribution. \citet{valle-perez2018deep} showed that considering the distribution over functions generated via random neural networks leads to better bounds than traditional ones.
-Several works \citep{mingard2019neural,randwilson2020bayesian,randlee2017deep,randcohen2019learning} have argued using heuristic methods that the inductive biases in random neural networks can be used to understand the properties of trained networks.
+\textbf{Random Neural Networks.} One approach to explaining deep learning's unexpected generalization performance has been to study the inductive biases of random neural networks.
+Several prior works have shown theoretically \citep{de-palma19-simple} and empirically \citep{valle-perez2018deep} that random untrained feedforward networks are biased towards `simple' functions. \citet{valle-perez2018deep} showed that considering the distribution over functions generated via random neural networks as a prior leads to better PAC-Bayesian generalization bounds than traditional ones.
+Several works \citep{mingard2019neural,randwilson2020bayesian,randlee2017deep} have argued using heuristic methods that the inductive biases in random neural networks can be used to understand the properties of trained networks.
 Additionally, there is empirical and theoretical evidence \citep{closeinitoymak2019overparameterized} that neural networks trained with SGD usually converge close to the initialization point.
 Hence, understanding the properties of random neural networks is imperative to understand their generalization abilities.\footnote{There is an enormous literature on this topic; refer to \citet{bayesiansamplerSgd} for more references and discussion.} In Section \ref{subsec:randsensi_exp}, we study the complexities of random Transformers and recurrent models and investigate the differences between them.